OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseWorleyMap.md

   - cell id = 2

   <p>Method by which the shader outputs a color.
-Distance uses F1..F4 interpolated between color A and color B, gradient outputs the gradient of the noise, and cell ID outputs a random color for each cell<\p>
+Distance uses F1..F4 interpolated between color A and color B, gradient outputs the gradient of the noise, and cell ID outputs a random color for each cell</p>

   <h3>remap</h3>